-Sniffing out solutions for millions of Americans with smell lossApril 21st, 2013 in Diseases, Conditions, Syndromes /
+Sniffing out solutions for millions of Americans with smell lossApril 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Snot.
 It's not something most of us spend a lot of time thinking about, but, for a team of researchers in Washington, D.C., it's front and center.
 Robert I. Henkin, founder of the Taste and Smell Clinic in is charmingly self-deprecating.
 He says with a chuckle that he's often called a "spit and snot doctor," but he knows all too well that for his patients – those who no longer can appreciate the fragrance of fresh-cut grass or the intricacies of an herb-infused sauce – such loss is no laughing matter.